Keeping visitors within Kiosk Pro

-To enable Guided Access within Kiosk Pro, triple-click the iPad Home button while your presentation is running and choose "Start".
-To disable Guided Access again, triple-click the Home button, input your passcode, and choose "End".
+To enable Guided Access within Kiosk Pro, triple-click the iPad Home button (or Power button if your iPad does not have a Home button) while your presentation is running and choose "Start".
+To disable Guided Access again, triple-click the Home button (or Power button, as mentioned previously), input your passcode, and choose "End".

 More information on setting up Guided Access can be found here.

 Single App Mode is similar to Guided Access, but cannot be exited using the Home button and passcode and does not show an on-screen alert like Guided Access when the Home button is pressed.
 Also unlike Guided Access, Single App Mode returns the device to an app following a complete reboot.